sassoftware/sas-container-recipes/docs/wiki/Performance-Tuning.md

   *               -       nproc           131072
 ```

-The `NOFILES` limit can be increased for the Kublet service by appending the
+The `NOFILES` limit can be increased for the Kublet service by appending a
-following line below to the services section
+LimitNOFILE line below the '[Service]' section header in `/etc/systemd/system/kubelet.service`.
-of `/etc/systemd/system/kubelet.service`.

 ```
 [Service]